Common Mistakes Made in IDP Planning

 Companies treat the performance review as a discrete process, rather than continuous process.

 Learning takes place on a daily basis, and organizations need to develop methods to help employees capitalize and grow in specific areas.
 Effective IDP’s contain a start point, but not necessarily an end point.
-A culture of continuous learning is essential for the success and growth of an organization, and implementing ongoing performance review and learning opportunities requires structure.
+A culture of continuous learning is essential for success and organizational growth, and implementing ongoing performance review and learning opportunities requires structure.
 This fosters an environment where 360 learning and development becomes a daily occurrence.

 Companies overlook the need to associate specific training courses with performance rating scales during the evaluation process.

 Competency ability exists in a range from no ability to expert ability.
-An organization needs to know what specific training is associated with each level of a person’s competence in order to assign the most relevant competency development plan that will increase adoption and build on their existing skill set.
+An organization needs to know what specific training is associated with each level of a person’s competence, assigning the most relevant competency development plan that increases adoption and builds on their existing skill set.
 Target specific training programs for each level in the rating scale to ensure appropriate growth and development in that area.

 Common mistakes in IDP Planning